-- A. Contractor shall establish and maintain a system of accounts for budgeted funds that complies with generally accepted accounting principles and practices for organizations/governmental entities as described in Exhibit C - section 13C.
-Additionally, Contractor must submit claims for payment under this Contract using either a cost allocation method or a direct allocation method. - B. Contractor's cost allocation method must be supported by a cost allocation plan with a quantifiable methodology validating the basis for paying such expenditures.
-The cost allocation plan should be prepared within the guidelines set forth under 2 CFR Part 200, subpart E, Cost Principles and Appendix IV to Part 200, Indirect (F&A) Costs Identification and Assignment, and Rate Determination for Nonprofit Organizations. - C. Contractor shall document all costs by maintaining complete and accurate records of all financial transactions associated with this Contract, including, but not limited to, invoices, time studies, and other official documentation that sufficiently support all charges under this Contract
+- A. Contractor shall establish and maintain a system of accounts for budgeted funds that complies with generally accepted accounting principles and practices for organizations/governmental entities as described in Exhibit C - section 13C. - B. Contractor's cost allocation method must be supported by a cost allocation plan with a quantifiable methodology validating the basis for paying such expenditures.
+The cost allocation plan should be prepared within the guidelines set forth under 2 CFR Part 200, subpart E, Cost Principles and Appendix IV to Part 200, Indirect (F&A) Costs Identification and Assignment, and Rate Determination for Nonprofit Organizations. - C. Contractor shall document all costs by maintaining complete and accurate records of all financial transactions associated with this Contract, including, but not limited to, invoices, time studies, and other official documentation that sufficiently support all charges under this Contract.